jadedeo/pui-homework-template-advanced/final-project/README.md

 4. Is there anyway to override the background color set by a track's album art in the React Spotify Embed component?
 (There isn't, at least not a way that is feasible at the moment)
 5. Where should my .env files go in a React project?
 6. Can I break these functions out into a separate utils file?
 (Referring to the functions used to perform the playlist creation logic)
+7. I'm trying to initialize my redux state with some values in localstorage, but get this error: Error reading from localStorage SyntaxError: Unexpected token ''', "''" is not valid JSON - what should my default values be instead of empty strings?

 ---